Goodnight, Punpun Review: Inio Asano’s Dark and Haunting Coming-of-Age Story

 Inio Asano

 Punpun tries to distance himself from the carelessness of the adults by holding himself to very strict principles and promises.
 He, like every kid of his age, tries to find a way to be comfortable in the world.
 However, there is just no way to be comfortable in an uncomfortable world – much like the world Zerocalcare presents in Tear Along The Dotted Line.
 For every character in the manga, happiness is a concept that is as unreachable as distorted.
-A big element in this general disillusion is the belief, expressed with confidence by Aiko as she meets Punpun, that the Earth is slowly falling apart.
-Similar hopelessness to the one described in Adam McCay‘s Don’t Look Up.
+A major factor in this general disillusionment is the belief, expressed with confidence by Aiko as she meets Punpun, that the Earth is slowly falling apart.
+Similar to the hopelessness described in Adam McKay‘s Don’t Look Up.

 In chapter one, there’s a scene where Punpun’s dad looks through a telescope and talks about the summer triangle […] Vega is Orihime, Altair is Hikoboshi — and then with the addition of Deneb, it becomes the summer triangle.
 Satchan similarly creates the triangle with her and Punpun and Aiko — or Hikoboshi and Orihime.